-The Lower Columbia Region Harbor Safety Committee (LCRHSC) is an open forum comprised of public and private stakeholders with vital interests in assuring safe navigation and maritime practices to protect the environment, property and personnel on the waterways within the Lower Columbia Region.
-LCRHSC stakeholders accomplish their mission by adopting or developing appropriate standards and guidelines that address environmental and operational elements of maritime operations unique to the Lower Columbia Region.
+The Lower Columbia Region Harbor Safety Committee (LCRHSC) is an open forum comprised of public and private entities with vital interests in assuring safe navigation to protect people, the environment, and property on the waterways within the Lower Columbia Region.

+LCRHSC accomplishes their mission by adopting or developing appropriate standards and guidelines (Harbor Safety Plan) that address environmental and operational elements of maritime operations unique to the Lower Columbia Region.

 The LCRHSC provides an inclusive, cooperative and equitable venue for addressing waterways issues to ensure the continuation and improvement of prudent management practices for our local waterways.
 Throughout the process, the LCRHSC strives to ensure reliable and efficient marine transportation.